BRC-104 Protocol

 2. Abstract

-In the Farming Pool, users can stake BRC-100 assets, BRC-20 assets or BTC, to participate in Yield Farming, continuously receive BRC-100 assets rewards, and can receive the original staked assets after unstaking.
+In the Farming Pool, users can stake BRC-100 assets, BRC-20 assets, Runes Assets or BTC, to participate in Yield Farming, continuously receive BRC-100 assets rewards, and can receive the original staked assets after unstaking.
 For BRC-100 assets, the staked assets are held and managed by the Farming Pool.
-For BRC-20 assets and BTC, this protocol introduces the self-custody staking, that is, users do not need to transfer assets to the deposit address to stake.
+For BRC-20 assets, Runes Assets and BTC, this protocol introduces the self-custody staking, that is, users do not need to transfer assets to the deposit address to stake.
 The entire mechanism ensures that except the users themselves, no one can transfer their staked assets.
 The rewards of the Farming Pool are BRC-100 assets, which are deposited to the Farming Pool by the Pool developer.
 The rewards are distributed to all the stakers according to the staking percentage, in the form of a fixed number of tokens for each block.
 The rewards assets cannot be withdrawn by anyone except the stakers, and the reward rules are not allowed to be changed.
 The entire process of Farming Pool is completed on Bitcoin Layer 1, which is completely decentralized, trustless, non-custodial, censorship-resistant and permissionless.

 The BRC-104 protocol is only allowed to be deployed as child application, and is the first protocol with deployment permission restrictions in the BRC-100 protocol stack.
 In other words, the applications based on the BRC-104 protocol needs to be deployed through the governance protocol: BRC-101, and cannot be deployed directly through the operator: "deploy".